lennihein/cpu-emulator/doc/slides/slides.md

   - Mitigation: Flush cache
 -->

-## Structure
-- Topic

-- Background

-- Our task

-- Our approach

-- Backend

-- Demo

-- Conclusion

 ## Topic

+- Lab builds on SCA lecture

 - Meltdown and Spectre mostly patched

 - Difficult to experiment with
+  - Personal computer often times not usable

 - Goal: Vulnerable CPU Emulator that runs on many systems
+  - Should offer a gdb-like interface

 # Background